colonyos/colonies/README.md

 * Users submit function specifications to a Colonies server specifying computations they wish to run.
 These functions will then be assigned and executed by the Executors.
 * Developers can focus on implementing Executors as independent microservices.
 The system can then easily scale just by deploying more Executors, enabling parallel execution.
 Failed processes are automatically re-assigned to other Executors.
 * Developers can define and submit workflows describing a sequence of computations carried out by several Executors.
-* Colonies makes it possible to develop a loosely decoupled architecture that spans multiple platforms and infrastructures, with all coordination managed by Colonies.
+* Colonies makes it possible to develop a *loosely-decoupled* architecture that spans multiple platforms and infrastructures, with all coordination managed by Colonies.
 * Colonies also functions as a ledger, containing full execution history.
 This enables developers to keep track of the system and more easily debug it.

 ## Design